 Wild Paths: Helping people into conservation careers

-Due to the COVID-19 situation, we have postponed our recruitment for the 2020 Wild Paths trainees until later in the year - we will make announcements on social media when we are open for new applicants
+Due to COVID-19, we have postponed recruitment for our third and final Wild Paths cohort of trainees until January 2021 at the earliest - we will make announcements on social media when we are open for new applicants

 The National Lottery Heritage Fund (NLHF) Skills for the Future (SFF) Programme has provided millions of pounds of funding to organisations that provide work-based training placements to meet a skills shortage in the heritage sector and help diversify the workforce.